-At one point or another, Philadelphia Distilleries have sent me bottles all of their spirits.
+At one point or another, Philadelphia Distilleries have sent me bottles of all of their spirits.
 I love most of them.
-For reviews I run a strict “no free samples” policy.
-As much as I love their spirits, I wasn’t going to go out and buy a bottle when I have one or two bottles kicking around already.
+For reviews, I run a strict “no free samples” policy.
+As much as I love their spirits, I wouldn’t go out and buy a bottle when I have one or two bottles kicking around already.

-Then a few months back I got an email from Kylie Flett of Neff Associates.
-She’s one of the handful PR agents in town who will talk to me (I’ve offended most of them years ago).
-So when she asked me to buy a bottle of the Bluecoat Barrel Finished Gin, I didn’t ask why.
-When it comes to Kylie, I just do what I am told.
+Then a few months back, I got an email from Kylie Flett of Neff Associates.
+She’s one of the handful of PR agents in town who will talk to me (I offended most of them years ago).
+So when she asked me to buy a Bluecoat Barrel Finished Gin bottle, I didn’t ask why.
+When it comes to Kylie, I do what I am told.
 I promptly forgot about it until I started rooting through my booze assortment (it’s far too unorganized at this point to be considered a collection).

 La Colombe Different Drum Rum

-A few years ago Tobin Bickley of La Colombe attended a Rum class I was teaching.
-This was before they launched their distillery, and after class we started talking about the project.
-I was intrigued at the concept, but promptly forgot to email Tobin except for a few “yo!” emails over the years.
+A few years ago, Tobin Bickley of La Colombe attended a Rum class I was teaching.
+This was before they launched their distillery, and after class, we started talking about the project.
+I was intrigued by the concept but promptly forgot to email Tobin except for a few “yo!” emails over the years.

-My local Wine & Spirits shop just unpacking a case of La Colombe’s Drum Rum when I was rolling in to do some wine newsletter reconnaissance.
-Oak aged rum flavored with coffee.
+My local Wine & Spirits shopped just unpacking a case of La Colombe’s Drum Rum when I was rolling in to do some wine newsletter reconnaissance.
+Oak-aged rum flavored with coffee.
 Crap, I thought.
-I am not a fan of modern flavored spirits (vanilla cupcake vodka and the rest of it’s lowest common denominator booze).
-This could suck and I’ll never be able to go back to my favorite coffeehouse pretend to be cool and name drop Tobin again.
+I am not a fan of modern flavored spirits (vanilla cupcake vodka and the rest of its lowest common denominator booze).
+This could suck, and I’ll never be able to go back to my favorite coffeehouse, pretend to be cool, and name-drop Tobin again.
 I also noticed the price dropped from the original $50 to $30.
 I picked up the bottle and hoped for the best.

-Good aged rum has a singular component: a dark as night hue that is earned only after years -6 or more- in oak barrels.
+Good aged rum has a singular component: a dark as night hue earned only after years -6 or more- in oak barrels.
 That barrel aging gives the distillate a coconut creaminess followed by a lingering vanilla note.
-Good aged rum manages to be both simple (vanilla!) and complex (phenols!) in the same sip, and always served neat.
+Good-aged rum manages to be both simple (vanilla!) and complex (phenols!) in the same sip and always neat.
 That is not something to be messed with.

 I question La Colombe until I sipped it.
 Fantastic.
 A complex citrus and brown sugar that twisted around a dark malted note that dipped into the oak flavors but wasn’t oak.
 The was a sweetness that wasn’t the sweetness of oak, a creaminess that wasn’t the creaminess of oak.
 It is a vibrant twisting marriage.
 It was too good to just put it down.
 I had to think about how this was made.

-La Colombe brought in rum from Brazil to blend with their own, which they are aging in quarter casks.
-From the high quality of this rum, that brazilian product must have been at least a 5 year barrel.
+La Colombe brought in rum from Brazil to blend with their own, aging in quarter casks.
+From the high quality of this rum, that Brazilian product must have been at least a 5-year barrel.
 My guess would be they are sourcing from Rhum Agricole, which makes the amazing 3 Praias Ouro.

 The Rest of the Best